Images of Innisfree Garden:

 Innisfree Garden is a beautiful location.
 Part park, part preserve, part ‘garden’, this immensely popular 185-acre garden is jewel in Dutchess County, NY.

 - picture taking

 - sitting and relax

-1. Tickets must be purchased in ADVANCE.
-They are not sold at the gate
+- Tickets must be purchased in ADVANCE of your visit.
+They are NOT SOLD at the gate.

-2. When purchasing tickets you can choose a 2-hour time block
+- When purchasing tickets you can choose the 2-hour time block you prefer.

-3. You must wear a mask while in the gardens
+- You must wear a mask while visiting the garden

 Before I showcase the photos I took and where the best spots to take photos are, let’s get into where exactly this place is.

 Innisfree Garden is located in Millbrook, NY in Dutchess County.